 Miami-Dade County Public Schools will transport more than 60,000 students a day this school year, using a fleet of 1,300 buses on nearly 1100 school-bus routes.
-The service is for students who live more than two (2) miles from their assigned school and for special needs students.
+The service is for students who live more than two (2) miles from their assigned school and for students with special needs in some instances.